QEHS-Websites/LearningHTML.github.io/childPage_Building/ReadMe.txt

 Create Boilerplate

 Copy and Paste

 Create Meta Data

 Create Footer

 Create Body with Sematic Tags

 Create Image Page
   - Copy HEAD, make appropriate changes
   - Copy Footer with quote
   - Get an image or copy mine from /Images/
   - Copy my body, demonstrate how the attributes work

+Create Text with VW
+- explore H1 in all sematic tags and sub tags
+- explore no vw units